 You will get about 6-8 servings since we are using a whole 16 oz package of orzo.

 Of course!
 If you love parmesan cheese, you can add another 1/2 cup or so.

 Yes, fresh grated parmesan is pretty much a must because it will melt the nicely mixed with hot pasta.
 You can buy freshly grated parmesan in the cheese or deli section of many grocery stores if you don’t want to grate it yourself off the block.

 This side dish is actually not meant to be like pasta with sauce.
 It’s still a pasta side dish flavored with sautéed mushrooms and onions and parmesan cheese.
 If you’re looking for something more saucy, check out my Cacio e Pepe.

 - 2 medium shallots

-- 2 Tbsp truffle oil
+- 1-2 tsp truffle oil optional

 - While pasta is cooking, you can prepare mushrooms and shallots.
 Peel and thinly slice shallots.
 Wash and thinly slice mushrooms.